Jasper89c/Jaspers-GC-Mods/README.md

 ## Installation

-1. Add `content.js` as a content script in your extension or userscript manager.
-2. Ensure it runs on the GC mod site pages where ship building / disbanding occurs.
-3. Reload the site.
+1. Navigate to chrome://extensions/
+2. Eanble Devoloper mode in the top right corner.
+3. Hit load unpacked
+4. Load the folder that you downloaded.
+5. Head back to the game and refresh.

 ## Usage